pallets/jinja/docs/api.rst

         to modify this dict.
 For more details see :ref:`global-namespace`.
         For valid object names have a look at :ref:`identifier-naming`.

+    .. attribute:: policies

+        A dictionary with :ref:`policies`.
+These can be reconfigured to change the runtime behavior or certain template features.
+Usually these are security related.

     .. attribute:: code_generator_class

        The class used for code generation.
 This should not be changed